aws-samples/aws-iot-securetunneling-localproxy/V3WebSocketProtocolGuide.md

 - _Type_ field must be set to a non-zero enum value.
 Due to ProtocolBuffers schema recommendation, the keyword 'required' is not used in the actual schema
 - It is invalid for a client connected with mode=destination to send a message with _Type_ = _StreamStart_ over the tunnel.
 - It is invalid for any client to send message types associated with a stream (_StreamStart_, _ConnectionStart_, _Data_, _StreamReset_, _ConnectionReset_) with a stream ID of 0
-- It is invalid for a v3 client to send a message type associated with a connection (_StreamStart_, _ConnectionStart_, _Data_, _ConnectionReset_) with a connection ID of 0 will be mapped to connection ID = 1.
+- Sending a message type (_StreamStart_, _ConnectionStart_, _Data_, _ConnectionReset_) without a connection ID or with a connection ID of 0 will always make destination v3 localproxy reinterpret it as connection ID set to 1.
+This is intended behavior.
-- It is invalid for any client to send _SessionReset_
+- It is invalid for any client to send _SessionReset_.
 - They payload of any message may not contain more than 63kb (64512 bytes) of data.
 - It is invalid to extend the schema with additional fields and send them through the tunnel.
-The service will close the WebSocket connection if this occurs
+The service will close the WebSocket connection if this occurs.
 - Avoid negative stream ID numbers for message size efficiency.
 Stream ID of 0 is invalid.
 Connection ID of 0 will be ignored.
 - It is invalid for any local proxy to send message types _SERVICE_IDS_.
 It can only be sent from the Secure Tunneling service.
 - Change the tag numbers of existing field of ProtocolBuffers will cause backward compatibility issue between V1 and V2 local proxy.
 Fore more information, please read [Extending a Protocol Buffer](https://developers.google.com/protocol-buffers/docs/cpptutorial#extending-a-protocol-buffer).